doncaruana/SmartThingsPublic-Me/DeviceTypes/Zooz Zen22 V2 Dimmer/readme.md

 First, the firmware bug has been fixed!
 But, more importantly, this will now work with a REGULAR 3 way switch and existing wiring!
 The other 3 way switch just becomes a toggle and will only control on/off but not dimming but it's a really nice feature!

-Also, the ability to turn off the LED completely if you like.
+Second, there is now the ability to turn off the LED completely if you like.

 And there is a very audible and tactile click on either paddle direction.